Camille Herron: Career

 Herron returned to competitive running as a road racer under the guidance of her husband, Conor Holt, a former elite runner and college coach.
 She attributes her success in ultrarunning to her scientific knowledge and training approach, which prioritizes short, frequent runs to accumulate high volume consistently.

 Herron has worked as a research assistant in bone imaging and osteoimmunology at the University of Oklahoma Health Sciences Center, co-authoring several scientific papers.

 Herron was partnered with Lululemon Athletica, with whom she collaborated on product development and initiatives such as the launch of a women's trail shoe and the lululemon FURTHER program, which included a six-day ultramarathon for women in March 2024.
-On September 26, 2024, Lululemon ended its association with Herron after multiple user accounts were found to be inappropriately removing positive information about other athletes from Wikipedia while adding positive information about Herron.
+On September 26, 2024, Lululemon ended its association with Herron, after multiple user accounts were found to be inappropriately removing positive information about other athletes from Wikipedia while adding positive information about Herron.

 Herron coaches athletes and offers coaching through an online coaching program.

+In 2026, Herron began sharing paid adult content on the platform OnlyFans.
+In an interview, she said the decision reflected a longstanding interest in performance and modeling dating to childhood, and described it as part of a broader personal and professional shift following the loss of her major sponsorships.